 - Unsteadiness or weakness

-Patients with seizure disorders needs to be aware that anti-epileptic medications have been associate with an increased risk of suicidal thinking and behavior, and should weigh the risk of suicide with the need for anti-epileptic drugs.
-Although benzodiazepines are listed as Schedule IV and therefore should have a low potential for abuse, this is not true when they are used for extended periods of time, or when prescribed to individuals with substance abuse disorders.
-All benzodiazepines can cause physical dependence and ceasing to take the medication abruptly can cause withdrawal symptoms that include:
+Patients with seizure disorders need to be aware that anti-epileptic medications have been associated with an increased risk of suicidal thinking and behavior.
+Although benzodiazepines are listed as Schedule IV and therefore should have a low potential for abuse, this is not true when they are used for extended periods of time or prescribed to individuals with substance use disorders.
+All benzodiazepines can cause physical dependence, and ceasing to take the medication abruptly can cause withdrawal symptoms that include:

 - Loss of self-worth

 If you think that you or a loved one has developed a dependence on Klonopin, it is important to seek professional help.
 Contact us today at 800.218.6727.
 We can help.